This article describes how to create a new review task on a drafted contract automatically.

 How do I use Party or Signee variables in my automation?

-- You can always use any Party or Signee variable when adding variables to the title, description, assignees, or followers of your new review task.
+- You can always use any party or signee variable when adding variables to your new review task's title, description, assignees, or followers.

 Next, in the following block of the task configuration window, you can set a due date for its completion.
 There are two available options for the date type in the drop-down menu: